How To Store Coffee Beans For Maximum Freshness

 Most coffee containers have an airtight seal, but the better models have a vacuum pump (either manual or electric) that removes any remaining air inside after you seal it.

-Find A Cool Dark Place
+2. Find A Cool Dark Place

 Warm environments speed up aging, as do light and moisture.
-So once you have your beans in their airtight container, store that in a cool, dark, and dry place.
+So once you have your beans in their airtight container, store them in a cool, dark, and dry place.
 A dark room-temperature cupboard is a fantastic solution.

 The key is to avoid any extreme temperatures or temperature changes.
 Temperature changes create moisture that speeds up aging and encourages mold growth.

-Buy Small Amounts at a Time
+3. Buy Small Amounts at a Time

 The National Coffee Association recommends something that may sound obvious but will go a long way to ensuring fresh coffee at home.
 Try to buy coffee in small batches that you can finish within a week or two.
 This schedule is not possible for everyone, but small batches plus the storage tips above will mean fresh coffee all the time.

-How to Store Coffee Grounds
+How To Store Coffee Grounds

-The primary key to long term coffee storage is avoiding air, but freezing coffee beans is a fantastic trick.
 Frozen beans, when packaged correctly, can maintain coffee freshness for six months to a year.

 Roast Coffee at Home